 Plywood offers more value for your money since you can use practically every square inch of a standard sheet.
 It’s also lighter than other cladding materials, so you won’t have to worry about paying extra for transportation.

 5. Plywood is eco-friendly to use

 Plywood is one of the greener options when it comes to exterior cladding materials.
-Manufacturers use fewer wood to produce a workable ply sheet compared to solid wood.
+Manufacturers use less wood to produce a workable ply sheet compared to solid wood.

 You can reuse plywood multiple times, especially if you know how to properly attach and detach the material from your cladding system.
 To do this, you need to install your plywood cladding using screws instead of glue.

 Ply is also renewable when sourced from wood harvested from plantations.
 Check if your plywood supplier or plywood wholesaler gets its products from renewable sources.